hippo23/CS140-notes/xv6/uart.md

 #### `FCR` (FIFO Control Register)

 - bits 6 - 7: Trigger level for the receiver's FIFO.
-An interrupt will be triggered if the number of words suprasseses trigger level (basically some kind of buffering).
+An interrupt will be triggered if the number of words surpasses trigger level (basically some kind of buffering).
 - bit 5: No use.
 - bit 4: Enables DMA end signaling (different from interrupts).
 - bit 3: Selects the DMA mode (did not go over this).